Paysage Sahara algérien

 Please note that security measures at the airport are now strict: be sure to place knives, scissors, nail files and spare batteries in your checked baggage.

-An adapted equipment is crucial to guarantee your safety and ensure your comfort along your journey.
-To accompany you in this preparation, here is a list of essential and optional equipment for your trip.
+The right equipment is crucial to ensure safety and comfort throughout your stay.
+To help you prepare, we present a list of essential and optional equipment for your trip.

 Essential equipment: